ThinkDataEd/curriculum/docs/unit2/lab2h.md

     – Easily compute probabilities.

-* In this lab, we'll look at some previous data sets to see if we can find data that are roughly normally distributed.
+* In this lab, we'll look at some previous datasets to see if we can find data that are roughly normally distributed.

 ###**The normal distribution**